Not Worth Mentioning? A Pilot Study on Salient Proposition Annotation: Annotation

 \ex. \a. \textit{While the museum of flight was in the top running, I'm disappointed that NASA did not choose them} \b. \textit{Cornyn's statement added ...
 I’m deeply disappointed with the Administration's misguided decision}

+Neither of these two propositions appear in the summary directly, but they are the propositions which, taken together, result in the summary's statement about some people's disappointment.

 Additionally, if multiple propositions can be made responsible for the same information in the summary (match or approximate), we annotate them as \textbf{duplicates}, indicating that while they provide salient information, there is substantial redundancy between them.
-Component alignments containing distinct information are not considered duplicates.
+Component alignments containing distinct information, as in example \ref{ex:components} are not considered duplicates.

-\paragraph{Annotation interface} To align propositions we create a dedicated interface which allows highlighting pre-defined units by clicking, with separate highlighting storage saved for each of the summaries displayed at the top (Figure \ref{fig:interface}).
-A note button next to each span opens the additional annotation box to indicate approximate, component and duplicate alignment information.
-The interface can easily be used to produce any kind of highlighting annotations of sentences or other spans and uses a file format that allows definition of custom annotation fields with text boxes or check boxes, making it adaptable to other types of annotations.
-We release the code for the interface with our data on our GitHub repository under an open license.
+\paragraph{Annotation interface} To align propositions we create a dedicated interface called \textbf{GlowLyter}\footnote{\url{https://github.com/gucorpling/glowlyter}} which allows highlighting pre-defined units by clicking, with separate highlighting storage saved for each of the summaries displayed at the top (Figure \ref{fig:interface}).
+A note button next to each span opens the additional annotation box to indicate approximate, component and duplicate alignment information, which receive unique colors (yellow default highlighting, cyan for `approximate' and green for `component').
+The interface can easily be used to produce any kind of highlighting annotations of sentences or other spans and uses a file format that allows definition of custom annotation fields with text boxes or check boxes, making it adaptable to other types of annotations (see Appendix \ref{sec:tool-format}).
+We release the code for the interface with our data on our GitHub repository under the open Apache 2.0 license.
+The annotated data will be released as part of the publicly available GUM corpus.